HTTP header | X-Forwarded-Host

 The HTTP X-Forwarded-Host header is a request-type header de-facto standard header.
 This header is used to identify the original request made by the client.
-Because the hostnames and the ports differ in the reverse proxies that time this header took the leade and identify the original request.
+Because the hostnames and the ports differ in the reverse proxies that time this header took the leader and identify the original request.
 This header can also be used for debugging, creating location-based content.
 So this header kept the privacy of the client.
 The root version of this header is HTTP Forwarded.
+Syntax:

 Directives: This header accepts a single directive as mentioned above and described below:

-Below examples illustrate the HTTP X-Forwarded-Host header:
+Below examples illustrate the HTTP X-Forwarded-Host header: Examples: